CA-CST-SII/Software-Standards/Business Process Execution Language (BPEL) Coding Practice.md

 Runtime faults are the result of problems within the running of the BPEL process service component or web service (for example, data cannot be copied properly because the variable name is incorrect).
 These faults are not user-defined, and are thrown by the system.
 They are generated if the process tries to use a value incorrectly, a logic error occurs (such as an endless loop), a Simple Object Access Protocol (SOAP) fault occurs in a SOAP call, an exception is thrown by the server, and so on.

-•	bindingFault: a bindingFault is thrown inside an activity if the preparation of the invocation fails.
+•	```bindingFault```: a bindingFault is thrown inside an activity if the preparation of the invocation fails.
 For example, the WSDL of the process fails to load.
 A bindingFault is not retryable.
 This type of fault usually must be fixed by human intervention.

-•	remoteFault: a remoteFault is also thrown inside an activity.
+•	```remoteFault```: a remoteFault is also thrown inside an activity.
 It is thrown because the invocation fails.
 For example, a SOAP fault is returned by the remote service.

-•	replayFault: a replayFault replays the activity inside a scope.
+•	```replayFault```: a replayFault replays the activity inside a scope.
 At any point inside a scope, this fault is migrated up to the scope.
 The server then re-executes the scope from the beginning.

 ## 5.3	Typical fault handling flow

 When a fault occurs in a process, the current operational flow moves to the fault handler within the immediate scope.
 If the current fault handler does not have the appropriate Catch element defined to trap and handle this fault, the business process container checks from inner scope to outer scope until it finds an appropriate fault handler that can trap this fault.